 The Origins of Pastrami

 Eventually, the king of Jewish deli cuisine arrived in New York when Yiddish-speaking Jewish immigrants brought pastrami to the states—a dish originating in Romania.
-In Romania, pastrami, or as it was called, “pastirma,” was often made with goose breast, but the beef was adopted due to its low price in New York.
+In Romania, pastrami, or as it was called, “pastirma,” was often made with goose breast, but beef was adopted due to its low price in New York.
 The name pastrami eventually formed, most likely due to a blending of dialects and the already established (and rhyming) word, “salami.”

 Pastrami is synonymous with deli culture today and is probably the first thing that comes to mind when you think of a Jewish deli: “Is the pastrami any good?”